 The students also learn critical art thinking through readings of introspective works, writings, reflections, exposure to artists and mediums, and difficult ideas as a means for expanding their conceptual understanding.
 This creates an open dialogue that the student can use to inform and grow upon while they learn about their inner self.
 Implementing these components is made possible by balancing the theoretical approach, actual studio practice, personalization and conceptual depth.
-Assessment and comprehension is visible through research, critical discussions and a concise analytically informed conversation with the student.
-Connecting the students to their work captivates their attention and interests while allowing me to discuss concepts that they may have not thought about or did not know how to address.
+Assessment and comprehension are visible through research, critical discussions and a concise analytically informed conversation with the student.
+Connecting the students to their work captivates their attention and interests while allowing me to discuss concepts that they may not have thought about or did not know how to address.
 Refining this approach each time allows me to better understand the inner workings of the student’s mind.

 The Visual Arts is an area that encompasses all other disciplines and provides a unique perspective in which to teach students critical thought, technological aspects, multi-disciplined fields while bestowing an outlet for creativity and revealing a view of their inner self.
-Providing a situation that interests students with organized and informed ideas allows the students to take risks, develop skills, address aesthetic concerns, push conceptual ideas and perhaps, most importantly, make a personal investment in their work.
+Providing a situation that interests students with organized and informed ideas allow the students to take risks, develop skills, address aesthetic concerns, push conceptual ideas and perhaps, most importantly, make a personal investment in their work.
 I lead students to higher levels of thought, experimentation and reflection, self-confidence, maturity, respect for one another, and the ability to participate in critical discussions in a global society.